Tips & Expectations

 Why do some hear from more than others?

-1. The Number of Checkboxes You Select
+The Checkboxes You Select

-Say that a search has been narrowed down to 15 therapists – what factors would invite the client to click on your photo over others?
+Say that a search has been narrowed down to 20 therapists – what factors would invite the client to click on your photo over others?
+Here are some things to consider:

 Is Your Photo Well Framed And Clear?

-We have found that professional photos aren’t always necessary however clarity (high resolution), good framing, and a having a nice background can go a long way.
-If you are using a cell phone, outdoor lighting can really improve the photo quality.
+We have found that professional photos aren’t always necessary, but clarity (high resolution), good framing, and a having an appealing background can vastly improve how you are perceived by clients.

-3. Your Bio
+Your Bio

 Easy To Read Formatting